Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 - Systemic, or visceral, leishmaniasis affects the entire body.
 This form occurs 2 to 8 months after a person is bitten by the sandfly.
 Most people do not remember having a skin sore.
 This form can lead to deadly complications.
 The parasites damage the immune system by decreasing the numbers of disease-fighting cells.

 Cases of leishmaniasis have been reported on all continents except Australia and Antarctica.
-In the Americas, leishmaniasis can be found in Mexico and South America.
-Leishmaniasis has been reported in military personnel returning from the Persian Gulf.
+In the Americas, the disease can be found in Mexico and South America.
+It has also been reported in military personnel returning from the Persian Gulf.

 Symptoms of cutaneous leishmaniasis depend on where the lesions are located and may include: